haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 ## Timestamp tampering (timestomping)

-- used by attackers to modify file MACB (modification, access, change, birth) metadata
+Used by attackers to modify file MACB (modification, access, change, birth) metadata to disrupt chronological timeline analysis, making a binary look like it existed on the system for years, or that a file was created during the known attack window.

   - (M) Modify – Updated when the file contents are changed
   - (A) Access – Updated when the file contents are accessed (usually via cli, accessing a file via GUI does not always update the access time)
   - (C) Change – Metadata change time for the file i.e. file ownership change
   - (B) Birth – Date the file was created.
 This is based on the operating system time and exists on EXT4

-- purpose: disruption of chronological timeline analysis
+NTFS stores timestamps in two separate locations: `$STANDARD_INFORMATION` and `$FILE_NAME`.

-- example Windows: check time differences between $STANDARD_INFORMATION and $FILE_NAME attributes and $LogFile
+`$STANDARD_INFORMATION` is visible to via `Explorer`, `dir`, or forensic viewers.
-  - `istat <disk_image> <inode_number>`
+They are writable by any process using standard Windows API calls, so an unprivileged attacker can modify them.

-  - parse $LogFile with `logfileparser`
+`$FILE_NAME` is updated by the NTFS kernel driver but it's not writable via the standard API without kernel-level access.
-  - analyze any differences between timestamps to indicate tampering
+If an attacker uses a timestomping tool, they modify $STANDARD_INFORMATION only, leaving $FILE_NAME untouched.

 ## Summary